go-rillas/subprocess/README.md

 ## About

-subprocess is a Go library that returns standard output, standard error, and exit status code data from new spawned processes on Linux, macOS, and Windows (Win 10+ with `bash` installed) platforms.
+subprocess is a Go library that returns standard output, standard error, and exit status code data from new spawned processes on Linux, macOS, and Windows platforms.
 It was inspired by the Python subprocess standard library module.

 The subprocess library API has not reached a stable status yet and backwards incompatible changes may take place at any point before the v1.0.0 release.
 The API will be defined as stable and the library will follow SemVer versioning for all backwards incompatible changes as of the v1.0.0 release.